How to say “soft” in Japanese

 Let me start with the definition and meanings of “yawarakai”.

-Its definition and meanings are simple and clear, I think.
-Then, let me explain how to use it through the example sentence below.
+The definition and meanings are simple and clear, I think.
+Then, let me explain how to use this i-adjective through the example sentence below.

 Example #1: how to say “soft” in Japanese